meltano/cloud-docs/docs/concepts.md

 > **Note**
 >
 > During the Private and Public Beta phases, we will be collecting feedback from users regarding the login and account creation experience overall.
-Post-GA, we plan to offer SAML as a premium feature for Enterprise users.
+Post-GA, we plan to offer SAML on Cloud.
 If you have a use case to support alternate forms of login besides GitHub auth and SAML (e.g. GitLab, or user/password auth), please let your account manager know or log an issue in our [issue tracker](https://github.com/meltano/cloud-docs/issues).

 ## Meltano Cloud Organizations